stanley-fork/ragit/docs/chunks.md

 Once a file is processed, `rag query` can use the chunks from the file. `rag query` doesn't care whether the original file exists or not.
 Chunks have all the information that `rag query` needs, and it doesn't try to look for the original file.
 That means you can delete the original files after `rag build` is complete.

-There's another special stage.
-You can see the term `curr_processing_file` in the source code.
-Once `rag build` pops a file from the staging area, the file is marked as "curr_processing_file". "curr_processing_file" doesn't belong to "processed_files" and "staged files" until it's fully processed.
-It matters when you interrupt `rag build`.
-When you interrupt it, all the chunks of the "curr_processing_file" are discarded, and the "curr_processing_file" goes back to the staging area.
-Chunks of the "processed_files" will be kept safely.

 ## Data format

 Chunks are saved in a content-addressable way.
 It's like git's object files.
 You can find the chunk files in `.ragit/chunks/`, a file per chunk.
 The first 2 characters of a chunk's uid is the directory name of the chunk file, and the remaining characters in uid consist its file name.
 For example, if its uid is `abcdef0123`, you'll find the chunk file at `.ragit/chunks/ab/cdef0123.chunk`.